So, this past Friday I gathered my courage and tried something new and a bit intimidating…

 I made soap.
 Cold-process soap, to be exact.

-Intimidating, ’cause handling lye takes extreme caution; it will burn the heck out of you if any touches your skin.
+Intimidating, ’cause handling lye takes caution; it will burn the heck out of you if any touches your skin.

 Plus, I’d never even watched anybody make soap, so I was completely at the mercy of the directions.